Gambia national under-20 football team

-Gambia national under-20 football team is the U-20 football team of the Gambia and is controlled by the Gambia Football Federation.
+The Gambia national under-20 football team is the U-20 football team of the Gambia and is controlled by the Gambia Football Federation.
 It serves as the youth team and feeder team of the Gambia national football team.
 They are nicknamed The Young Scorpions.

 Home stadium

 Independence Stadium is a multi-purpose stadium in Bakau, Gambia.
 It is currently used mostly for football matches, although it is also used for music concerts, political events, trade fairs and national celebrations.
 The stadium holds 30,000 people.